Ensure your CV format is structured to best highlight your unique experience and life situation.

 If you want to impress employers with your barista CV, you have to make sure your qualifications are well and clearly represented.
 Cafe owners are looking for candidates with strong people skills who can bring excellent customer service to the floor and increase sales.

-These tips will show you how to use the sections on your CV to highlight exactly what employers want to see.
+These tips will show you how to write a CV that highlights exactly what employers want to see.

 1. Write a strong personal statement